(Updated Oct 2014)

 The area around Warkworth to Leigh is a treasure trove.
 Matakana, a village in between Warkworth and Leigh, is a little haven of artisan delight.
 Well worth a quick look – go on the weekend (I think Saturday), when the craft markets are on.
-There’s also the Matakana Country Park, which hosts a gallery of craft by local and regional artisans.
+There’s also the Matakana Country Park, which hosts a gallery of craft by local and regional artisans and a regular Saturday market at which you can find yarn if you are lucky.
 Unfortunately, I went when the market wasn’t on but was sufficiently excited by what I saw to especially mention this region.

 If you are up that way, you should also drive the few minutes to the village of Leigh to visit the marine sanctuary there (Goat Island).
 The fish swim right up to the rocks around the shore, and it is possible to stand on the rocks and see fairly large specimens swimming by.
 I am an idiot and was sufficiently mesmerised by the scenery not to remember to take photographs until after the event.
 Doh.